ProteinsWebTeam/interpro-pfam-curation-tools/pfam_add_clan_search/README.md

 3. Discover *de novo* groups among Pfams with no clan (potential new clans): *proposed_groups_all.csv*
 4. Write the results to a csv file.

-> Note: the *pfam_edges_all.csv* can be imported into https://cosmograph.app/ for visualization.
+> Note: the *pfam_edges_all.csv* can be imported into https://cosmograph.app/ for visualisation.

 ### Identifying Pfam without a chopped AlphaFold structure